What's Happening With St. Paul's

 Clifton Strengths Finder

-An Offer of Free Professional Counseling | "ART" Therapy
+An Offer of Free Professional Counseling

 If you would like to try meeting with a professional Christian counselor, the church is offering to pay for three sessions through Regeneration Therapy.
 Their staff's mission is to meet the emotional, spiritual, and mental health needs of individuals, couples, and families by fostering healing, hope and transformation.
 Please contact Pastor Ryan if you are interested.